PhilipKone/PhilipKone/README.md

 ---

 ### 🌐 **Projects**
-1. **PHconsult Web App (In Development):** A platform offering research assistance, integrating features like user authentication, service ordering, and review management. <!--Built with HTML, CSS, Node.js, and Firebase.-->
+1. **PHconsult Web App (In Development):** A platform offering research assistance, integrating features like user authentication, service ordering, and review management.
+Built with HTML, CSS, and Node.js <!--, and Firebase.-->

 2. **Gait Analysis Algorithm:** Developed an algorithm for gait analysis, improving prediction accuracy by 30%.